BasicTAD: an Astounding RGB-Only Baseline for Temporal Action Detection: Methodology

+After obtaining the extracted spatiotemporal features $F_{3d} \in R^{C\times T \times H \times W}$, we squeeze the H and W dimensions using spatial average pooling to get the temporal feature $F_{1d} \in R^{C\times T}$.
+We adopt multi-scale temporal features for our subsequent one-stage detection heads, helping the one-stage methods (anchor-based or anchor-free) better detect action segments of many scales.
+We use two basic feature pyramid networks, \emph{i.e.}, Temporal Feature Pyramid Network (TFPN) and Temporal Down Network (TDM) to build necks for creating or enhancing multi-scale temporal features from the backbone.
+TFPN enhances multi-scale temporal features by performing up-sampling and lateral addition on given multi-scale temporal features.
+Formally, the operation of each layer in TFPN can be represented as follows:

+where $F_i$ represents the features in the $i$-th layer of the temporal feature pyramids, and $F_{i}^{'}$ denotes the new features that aggregate both high-level features $F_{i+1}$ and current scale features $F_{i}$.
+TDM utilizes multiple down-sampling operations to create multi-scale temporal features from a single-scale feature.
+Given a single-scale temporal feature sequence as the first-layer feature of feature pyramids, each layer of TDM can be expressed as follows:

+where $\text{Downsample}$ represents a max-pool or convolution layer, aggregating the temporal semantic information of the features and halving the temporal dimension.
+Based on both basic networks, as shown in Fig~\ref{fig:arch-basic-TAD}, we construct three necks: Lateral-TFPN, Post-TDM, and Post-TDM-TFPN.

-\begin{itemize} \item[] \textbf{TFPN from backbone} It is the most natural way to construct TFPN directly by using multi-scale spatiotemporal features taken from different stages of backbone, just like what FPN does in object detection. \cite{sparse-rcnn-tad} uses this method to perform a multi-scale fusion of Two-Stream to obtain more robust multi-scale features.
-However, we believe that this approach will not perform well when we only use RGB-stream due to the lack of local motion information provided by optical flow.
-Although shallow layers have a higher temporal resolution, the image features at each temporal location can not capture enough rich temporal semantic information, which will harm the TAD task.
+\textbf{Lateral-TFPN.} One of the most intuitive approaches to building a TFPN is by leveraging multi-scale spatiotemporal features extracted from different stages of the backbone.
+This approach facilitates the integration of high-level semantic information with low-level features, much like what is accomplished by FPN in object detection.
+Although shallow layers offer a greater temporal resolution, the spatial features at each temporal location may need to capture more rich temporal semantic information, which could hinder the effectiveness of the TAD task.

-\item[] \textbf{TDM after backbone} Some works like \cite{ssad} use TDM to additionally generate multi-scale temporal features on pre-extracted features (1D temporal features from pooling the output feature of the last layer of the backbone).
-Although the last layer of backbone features is used as the source of multi-scale features to ensure rich semantic information at each temporal location, the small-scale temporal features at the bottom of the pyramid structure lack sufficient temporal context, making it challenging to detect short actions accurately.
+\textbf{Post-TDM.} TDM generates multi-scale temporal features on pre-extracted temporal features.
+While the last layer of backbone features provides rich semantic information at each temporal location, increasing the number of feature layers may prevent the learned high-level semantics from being fed back to low-level features.
+TDM, on the other hand, utilizes features from the backbone directly and is, therefore, easier to optimize compared to TFPN.